Antenna Field (18ST386)

 and soil unsuitable for plowing.

-A total of 1,541 artifacts from the Antenna Field site are found in the database from 446 contexts.
+A total of 1,541 artifacts from 446 contexts from the Antenna Field site are found in the database.
 These artifacts include ceramics,

 tobacco pipes, bottle glass, architectural artifacts, metal, lithics, and faunal remains.
 Oyster shell forms the largest category

-of material with 90 fragments (the majority of these fragments were counted and discared in the field).
+of material with 901 fragments (the majority of these fragments were counted and discarded in the field).

 The artifacts recovered from 18ST386 corroborate the established date range, with most of the ceramic and tobacco

 Two tobacco pipe stems recovered from 18ST386 contained identifiable maker's marks.
-These stems were marked 'LE'
+These stems are marked 'LE'

 Three white clay tobacco pipe stem fragments were recovered from a 10-by-10 foot surface collection unit well beyond